 - Limited expansion capabilities mean that if you want a 7.1 system, you’ll be shopping for something new, not just adding two more channels

 - Cosmetically, what could be read as a simplistic design starts to edge towards drab

-First, Alexa is built in, which means you can have all the virtual assistant goodness you can stand.
-All of the features you’d expect – setting timers, listening to news, etc. – will all be functional via your soundbar.
+First, Alexa is built-in, which means you can have all the virtual assistant goodness you can stand.
+All of the features you’d expect – setting timers, listening to the news, etc. – will all be functional via your soundbar.
 That’s a pretty neat trick.
 There’s HDMI Arc for managing inputs intelligently, and there’s even a soundbar controller app.

 - Alexa voice assistant support built in

 - DTS Virtual: X is a long way from DTS:X and/or Dolby Atmos